mvolkmann/web-translate/README.md

 const text = 'I like strawberry pie!';
 const translatedText = await translate('en', 'fr', text);
 ```

+This requires ensuring that the `TRANSLATE_ENGINE` and `API_KEY`
+environment variables are set in the environment
+where the web app is running.

 Bear in mind that run-time translation will incur per user session
 charges from the selected translation service.